1. What is parliamentary privilege?

 Parliamentary privilege is a function of the separate constitutional roles of parliament and the courts which enable these institutions to go about their business without being subject to outside interference or control.

-Parliamentary privilege protects those who participate in "proceedings in parliament" from outside interference or suit.
-The basic protection is provided by article 9 of the Bill of Rights 1689 which is incorporated into Australian law by section 49 of the Constitution and by section 16 of the Parliamentary Privileges Act 1987:
+Parliamentary privilege protects those who participate in "proceedings in Parliament" from outside interference or suit.
+The basic protection is provided by article 9 of the Bill of Rights 1689:

 That the freedom of speech and debates or proceedings in Parliament ought not to be impeached or questioned in any Court or place out of Parliament.